Last updated on November 5th, 2025.

 • The muffins should be stored at room temperature in an airtight container for three days.

-• To freeze, place the muffins in a freezer bag and freeze for up to eight weeks.
+• To freeze, place the muffins in a freezer bag and freeze for up to three weeks.

 • The raspberries can be replaced with blueberries, strawberries, and blackberries.

-• Use a baking spray to grease the muffin tins to avoid the melted chocolate from sticking to the pan.
+• Use a baking spray to grease the surface of the muffin tins to avoid the melted chocolate from sticking to the pan.

 Dee Signature